bsc-s2/lua-sharedtable/README.md

 ##  Preprocessor

 -   `st_assert(expr, fmt...)`:
-    is used to detect unsolvable problems.
+    is used to detect unsolvable problems,
+    Such as operating on a NULL pointer.

-    If expr is evaluated to 0, it kills the entire process by sending a signal.
+    If `expr` is evaluated to 0, it kills the entire process by sending a signal.

-    It is used to check critical conditions, such as operating on a NULL pointer.

     A failure assert means there is severe problem happening, nothing else should be done.

-    We assume arguments passed in are always valid.
+    In our project we assume arguments passed in are always valid.
     Otherwise, there must be a programming mistake.

+    Invalid input should be filtered out in upper layer.

+-   `st_dassert(expr, fmt...)`:
+    is the same as `st_assert`, except without debug enabled, it will be stripped.

 -   `st_must(expr, optional_return_value)`:
     is used to check non-critical invalid input,